ZubairMohamed/WebjetUI/README.md

 ## How can I see WebjetUI?
 A deployed version of the site can be accessed at https://webjetui.netlify.app/

+## How Breakpoints work in the code?
+- The breakpoints are mentioned inside the `tailwind.config.js` file.
+- Where the breakpoint is not explicitly mentioned it is treated as the code for mobile and above.
+If another breakpoint follows it with a competing style then once the breakpoint is met the style will be overriden with the other style.
+- The tablet breakpoint `'tablet': '768px'` describes the situation where the width/viewport is at a minimum of `768px` or above.
+- The laptop breakpoint `'laptop': '992px'` describes the situation where the width/viewport is at a minimum of `992px` or above.
+- The desktop breakpoint `'desktop': '1200px'` describes the situation where the width/viewport is at a minimum of `1200px` or above.

 ## Design Decisions and Limitations
 - This project uses Vite to bootstrap and build the React project.
 There are other tools available to do this like create react app etc.
 - Docker compose was used to accommodate a growing code base.
 We can easily spin up other services/backends using the compose file compared to docker run.
+- Project does not describe any fonts, font sizes, padding, margins, colours.
+To make estimates of these value I used various tools and technology such as Figma combined with my best judgement where appropriate.
+For example the UI seems to be using the Roboto font which would also match with fonts used across webjet.com.au.

 #### React + Vite